skmorgane/biodiversity-course/questions/PD_FD.md

 * What is phylogenetic diversity?

-* Can you use this approach for calculating phylogenetic diversity?
+* Given what you know about phylogenys how would you apply this to measure phylogenetic diversity?

 * Think about this approach and compare to what was done in the Kraft et al. paper from last week.
 Can you calculate alpha, beta, and/or gamma diversity using the Petchey